 That’s not even getting into the marketing services you need to start generating leads.

-Today, we’ll talk about the components you need for starting and managing a membership site, and most importantly, how pretty of a penny it will -- or won’t -- run you.
+Today, we’ll talk about the membership platform features and components you need for starting and managing a membership site, and most importantly, how pretty of a penny it will -- or won’t -- run you.

 Let’s jump right in.

 Short for content management system, a CMS is a suite of programs or tools that, when combined, help you manage the distribution and presentation of your content.